 5. Learn From The Jobs You Didn't Get

 Have you had an offer?
 A thank you but no thank you?
 Have you decided as a result of the interview process that your ‘dream’ company wasn’t the right place for you after all?
 Either way, the end of an interview process is about moving forward.
 Onto a new chapter in your career, onto new paths of enquiry, new conversations.
 Hopefully you’ll have learned something new about yourself along the way.

 Nyameyke muses, “Often the interviews that don’t go well are the ones you don’t really want.
 Instantly you can feel a vibe as soon as you enter the room, or Zoom.
 I’ve learnt you don’t always have to say yes to an interview.
 It’s flattering of course but it wastes everyone's time and has a knock-on effect on your confidence.”

-So what went right for Nyameyke during her recent interview for her role at Reed Words?
-“It was both thorough and decisive.
+So what does a successful interview feel like?
+We asked Nyameyke to reflect: “It was both thorough and decisive.
 Thorough because I was asked well-rounded questions about my work, my approach, personal interests and ambitions.
 They really took time getting to know me and I them.
 Decisive because they didn’t drag out the process but also gave me time and support to make my decision after I received an offer.
 There was no confusion on either side.
 It felt natural and I was completely myself.
 I made them laugh a few times which is always a good sign.”